 ABOUT TOM RILEY

-Perhaps best known for his role as Leonardo da Vinci in three seasons of Starz DA VINCI'S DEMONS, Tom Riley has most recently been seen on television worldwide as Claude Sabine in Amazon Prime's series THE COLLECTION, on BBC2 and Showtime as Charlie in Sam Bain's ILL BEHAVIOUR, and on cinema screens in UK as Tom Ray in STARFISH.
+Tom Riley is perhaps best known for his leading roles as Leonardo da Vinci in three seasons of Starz DA VINCI'S DEMONS, and as DI Wagstaffe in ITV series DARK HEART.
+Tom Riley has also been on television screens worldwide as Claude Sabine in Amazon Prime's series THE COLLECTION, as Charlie in BBC's ILL BEHAVIOUR, as Neil in Netflix series THE WOMAN IN THE HOUSE, and as Augie Bidlow in HBO's THE NEVERS.

 Through three seasons, Tom Riley was charismatic, yet tortured and captivating as Leonardo Da Vinci, making Da Vinci’s Demons one of Starz’s most successful series to date.

-Tom Riley has received wide critical acclaim, and awards recognition for his stage, television and film performances, though he is perhaps best known for his leading television roles, including Leonardo da Vinci in three seasons of Starz DA VINCI'S DEMONS - a role which won Tom the BAFTA Cymru best actor award, and a Cablefax Programme Awards honourable mention as best actor in 2014
+Tom Riley has received wide critical acclaim, and awards recognition for his stage, television and film performances, though he is perhaps best known for his leading television roles, including DI Wagstaffe in ITV's DARK HEART, and Leonardo da Vinci in three seasons of Starz DA VINCI'S DEMONS - a role which won Tom the BAFTA Cymru best actor award, and a Cablefax Programme Awards honourable mention as best actor in 2014

-Other memorable leading television roles include Robin Hood in DOCTOR WHO ROBOT OF SHERWOOD, Laurence Shepherd in two series of ITV's MONROE, Gavin Sorensen in ITV's BOUQUET OF BARBED WIRE, and Mr Wickham in ITV's LOST IN AUSTEN.
+Other memorable leading television roles include Robin Hood in DOCTOR WHO ROBOT OF SHERWOOD, Augie Bidlow in HBO's THE NEVERS, Laurence Shepherd in two series of ITV's MONROE, Neil in Netflix series THE WOMAN IN THE HOUSE, Gavin Sorensen in ITV's BOUQUET OF BARBED WIRE, and Mr Wickham in ITV's LOST IN AUSTEN.
 Early notable appearances include POIROT: APPOINTMENT WITH DEATH as Raymond Boynton, and LEWIS: AND THE MOONBEAMS KISS THE SEA as Philip Horton.

 Aided by superb prosthetics and make-up effects, Riley delivers the performance of his career here, selling Tom’s plight with wonderful insight and never shying away from the rage bubbling under his surface.